---

 Datadog is constantly adding features to help you record test scenarios more easily.
 [Sending feedback](https://docs.google.com/forms/d/e/1FAIpQLSdjx8PDZ8kJ3MD2ehouTri9z_Fh7PoK90J8arRQgt7QFgFxog/viewform?usp=sf_link) about the MFA systems that matter the most to you is appreciated.

-• Basic Auth, Digest Auth, or NTLM credentials
+- Basic Auth, Digest Auth, AWS Signature, NTLM, Kerberos, or Auth 2.0 credentials

 These configuration options are set at every test execution and apply to every step of your browser test at execution time, not recording time.

-You can manually apply these configured headers, cookies, and credentials on the page you are recording from and then record steps your test performs post-login.
-By default, the browser test automatically passes through authentication with your specified headers, cookies, and/or credentials at execution time and then goes through all recorded steps.
+You can manually apply these headers, cookies, and credentials to the recording page, then record the steps your test performs after login.
+During test execution, the browser test automatically authenticates using your specified configuration and executes all recorded steps.

 Store your credentials as [global variables](https://docs.datadoghq.com/synthetics/settings.md?tab=specifyvalue#global-variables) (for example, one global variable for username, another one for password) and select **Hide and obfuscate variable value** to hide their values from test results.
 You can restrict permissions on a browser test for individuals who have access to your instance of Datadog.

-Once you create the obfuscated variables, you can then import these global variables into your browser tests and leverage them for your login steps.
+After you create the obfuscated variables, you can then [import these global variables](https://docs.datadoghq.com/synthetics/browser_tests/test_steps.md#a-global-variable) into your browser tests and use them in your login steps.

 **Note:** Although Datadog global variables are securely stored and encrypted, it is strongly recommended that you use an account dedicated to testing with dummy credentials as a general testing best practice.